 OK – so how do we find TAS practically?
 We use the wheel, the E6-B computer or the Jeppesen equivalent.
-The are circular slide rules that are (used to be) part of a pilot’s shirt-pocket equipment.
+These are circular slide rules that are (or used to be) part of a pilot’s shirt-pocket equipment.

 This is a part of a page from Wikipedia.
 The airspeed indicator depicted features a built-in TAS calculator.
 You can see that if you turn the knob you can align an altitude and a temperature on the top scale (white over black).
 Then the TAS appears opposite the IAS under the needle on the bottom white scale.